Hypermood/brainfuck_interpreter/README.md

     This subroutine is used by the main function in main.s.

  - brainfuck.s:
-    This is where you should put your brainfuck implementation.
-    In it you should define a `brainfuck` subroutine that takes a single argument: a string holding the code to execute.
+    Contains the interpreter implementation.
+It is a subroutine that takes a single argument: a string holding the code to execute.

  - Makefile:
     A file containing compilation information.
 If you have a working make,